Sant'Isidoro a Capo le Case

-Sant'Isidoro a Capo le Case is a Roman Catholic church, monastic complex and college of the Franciscan Order, in the Ludovisi district on the Pincian Hill in Rome.
+Sant'Isidoro a Capo le Case is a Catholic church, monastic complex and college run by the Franciscan Order in the Ludovisi district on the Pincian Hill in Rome.
 It contains the Cappella Da Sylva, designed by Gian Lorenzo Bernini, who also designed the funerary monument of his son Paolo Valentino Bernini in it.
-Since the giving of San Patrizio a Villa Ludovisi to the United States of America for use as their national church, Sant'Isidoro has become the National Church of Ireland in Rome.
+Since 2017 San Patrizio a Villa Ludovisi became the national church of the United States, Sant'Isidoro has become the National Church of Ireland in Rome.

+Monastery

 The monastery was founded by a gift from the nobleman Ottaviano Vestri di Barbiano, as shown in a bull of pope Urban VIII of 1625.
 Its construction was begun in response to pope Gregory XV's 1622 canonisation of Isidore of Madrid and four other saints – in that year, some Spanish Discalced Franciscans arrived in Rome wanting to found a convent for Spaniards and build a church dedicated to Isidore.

+The convent building is built around two cloisters, the small cloister (il piccolo chiostro), designed by Casoni in 1626, and the Wadding cloister, named after Luke Wadding, with 17th century murals.

 Saint Isidore's College, Rome

-After two years, however, the church and monastery passed to Irish Franciscans, who had fled Ireland due to English persecution and who still own the complex, and it became the Saint Isidore's College, Rome (Collegio S. Isidoro, Roma or Coláiste Naomh Iosadóir, An Róimh) They were led by Luke Wadding OFM, who also founded a school of studies which was recognised by Urban VIII's 1625 bull, becoming the Pontifical Irish College, Rome.
+After two years, however, the church and monastery passed to Irish Franciscans, who had fled Ireland due to British persecution, and it became the Saint Isidore's College, Rome (Collegio S. Isidoro, Roma or Coláiste Naomh Iosadóir, An Róimh) They were led by Luke Wadding OFM, who also founded a school of studies which was recognised by Urban VIII's 1625 bull, becoming the Pontifical Irish College, Rome.
 Saint Patrick was also added to the monastery church's dedication.

+Wadding was able to attract to the college as professors some of the ablest members of the order at the time, all of them his countrymen.
+These included such men as Hickey, Patrick Fleming, and Ponce, and some years later Bonaventure Baron.

 Francis O'Molloy succeeded Wadding at St. Isidore's.

 A Franciscan novitiate was established in 1656 in Capranica near Sutri.

 The monastery was dissolved for a time by Napoleon I and from 1810 to 1820 its monastic buildings housed the artistic colony known as the Nazarenes.
 It became a monastery again after his defeat and it remains so to this day.
+The name of the street Via degli Artisti, which runs along the convent, still commemorates its use by the artists' colony.

 At one point virtually every member of the Irish Franciscans (and Australian Franciscans which were part of the Irish Province) would have studied at some point in St Isidore’s.